 Staying as a Guest

-All teachings, accommodation and food at Cittaviveka are offered by the Sangha and its supporters.
-As befits a sanctuary, there is no charge to stay in the monastery (though donations to cover costs are appreciated).
-If you wish to stay here, then it’s important to enter fully and sincerely into the daily life and practice of the community.
-This will make the stay more meaningful for yourself and harmonious for others.
+All teachings, accommodation and food at Cittaviveka are offered freely.
+As befits a sanctuary, there is no charge to stay in the monastery, although donations to cover costs as well as offerings of food and other requisites, are appreciated.
+If a person wishes to stay here, then it’s important to enter fully and sincerely into the daily life and practice of the community.
+This will make the stay more meaningful for oneself and harmonious for others.

 Accommodation for overnight guests at Chithurst is simple, and often in shared rooms.
 Men and women are accommodated in separate dwellings and there is no shared living space for couples.
 Women stay in the nuns’ residence and will need to take a ten-minute walk up a lane to arrive at the main House, where the meal is offered and the weekend teachings are given.